-Information for ethnographic cultural resources and TCPs will primarily be collected through outreach and consultation.
+Information for ethnographic cultural resources and TCPs will primarily be collected through outreach and consultation as described in Sections 3.2 and 6.2.1.4.
 Background research into previous studies may assist the compilation of place names, but the primary resource for ethnographic information should be the communities and traditional knowledge holders for whom sites, viewsheds, or landscapes hold particular value.
+Once the decision is made to enter into FEED for a particular spread, AGDC will proceed with tribal outreach as described in Section 6.2.1.4.

-Methods for collecting ethnographic information may include, but are not limited to, archival research, oral interviews, field visits and geographic information system (GIS) mapping of placenames or use areas.
+Tribes may provide sufficient information about TCPs or ethnographic resources to evaluate their significance and determine effects through the consultation process, without the need for additional studies.
+If this is the case, AGDC will complete the documentation necessary to complete the inventory and evaluation.
+If additional research is required, AGDC will consult with tribes to determine the types of ethnographic properties or TCPs that may be present within the APE and the appropriate documentation methods to record them.
+Methods for collecting ethnographic information may include, but are not limited to, archival research, oral interviews, field visits and GIS mapping of placenames or use areas.
 AGDC, and consultants working on their behalf, will be sensitive to the communication protocols in the various communities.
-As mentioned in Section 3.2, consultation with tribes is a collaborative process, and it is therefore beneficial to work with each village/community to determine the best method for interaction.
-Tribes and traditional knowledge holders may not wish, or may not be able, to provide details sufficient to evaluate a site's significance.
-If this is the case, supplemental research may be required to consider and evaluate ethnographic sites and TCPs.
+As mentioned in Section 3.2s and 6.2.1.4, consultation with tribes is a collaborative process, and it is therefore beneficial to work with each village/community to determine the best method(s) for interaction.